-My Million is a very popular EuroMillions raffle available for tickets to the European lottery purchased in France, offering the ticket owner the chance to win a €1 million prize every Tuesday and Friday if the My Million code automatically assigned to their ticket matches the winning one.
+My Million is a highly popular EuroMillions raffle available for players who purchase EuroMillions tickets in France, offering the ticket owner the chance to win a €1 million prize every Tuesday and Friday if the My Million code automatically assigned to their ticket matches the winning one.
 The My Million raffle codes consist of 9 digits – 2 letters and 7 numerical figures, ranging from AA 000 0000 to ZZ 999 9999.
 Read all about the Millionaire Maker raffle and what you need to know before you buy your ticket here.

 Switzerland Super Star

-A EuroMillions raffle available to EuroMillions ticket holders from Switzerland, Super Star is based on a five digit code drawn soon after the EuroMillions draw takes place.
-Super Star is available in association with EuroMillions tickets, but also as a stand-alone game.
-All players have the same chance to win a CHF250,000 prize if their ticket features the winning Super Star code for the draw.
-The code consists of a letter at either end and three numbers in the middle.
-The first Super Star draw was held in Switzerland on November 26, 2010.
+Super Star is a EuroMillions raffle available to EuroMillions ticket holders from Switzerland.
+It is based on a 5-digit code drawn soon after the EuroMillions draw takes place.
+Super Star is available in association with EuroMillions tickets, and also as a stand-alone game.
+All players have the same chance to win a CHF250,000 prize if their ticket features the winning Super Star code.
+The code consists of a letter at either end and 3 numbers in the middle.
+The first Super Star draw was held in Switzerland on November 26th, 2010.